jon-hanson/parsecj/README.md

 ## Expression Language parser

-The `test/org.javafp.parsecj.expr.Grammar` class provides a simple illustration of how this library can be used, by implementing a parser for simple mathematical expressions.
+The `test/org.javafp.parsecj.expr.Grammar` class provides a more detailed illustration of how this library can be used, by implementing a parser for simple mathematical expressions.

 The grammar for this language is as follows: